 As far as the restaurant itself, we ate in the small interior dining room as it was cold that day, though there is a larger outdoor dining area.

-Contrary to the sign, the long lines were nowhere to be seen this day; we waited maybe 3 minutes to order.
+Contrary to the sign, we found no long lines this day; we waited maybe 3 minutes to order.
 Oh, and if you’re a University of Texas partisan, beware that this is an Aggie stronghold.

 And when I said earlier that people from all over the state, from all walks of life, flock to Snow’s for a piece of brisket, I meant it.
 Someone even drove all the way down here in their Aston Martin.